*I’ll be updating this site with my new baskets by April 17th.

 Lonning began weaving baskets soon after earning a BFA in ceramics and textiles.
 In college she developed nurtured) an interesting patterns and complex weaving techniques, though many of her vessel forms still reflect her love of ceramics.
 Basketry became the natural union of two passions.

 The colorful baskets are woven of artist-dyed Rattan using commercial, water fast dyes.
-The techniques used in all her baskets are multi-element twining to achieve vertical and spiral patterns and a form of tapestry weaging to get patches of contrasting color.
+The techniques used in all her baskets are multi-element twining to achieve vertical and spiral patterns and a form of tapestry weaving to get patches of contrasting color.
 The textural surfaces are achieved by the artist’s own “hairy” technique where 100s of short pieces of reed are woven into the walls of the basket.

 Three years ago Lonning began experimenting with a locally gathered, invasive vine akebia.
 Depending on age and the time of collection, the vines vary in a wide range of colors.
 Some of the strands have been boiled and stripped of its bark to get a nearly white color.